 2. Start a loyalty program

+A good way to get customers to convert for the first time is to offer coupons or deals.
+But once you get those customers, how do you keep them around?
 A customer loyalty program is one of the most effective ways to boost sales and retain customers, and 93% of businesses have one.
 In addition, 84% of consumers believe that earning rewards influences their purchasing decisions, and 66% of them agree.

 Awarding credits, rewards and gifts to your most committed customers is one way to show them that you care.
 You can encourage upselling and cross-selling by providing different rewards such as purchasing credits for following the brand on Instagram, buying new products, leaving reviews, or for customers' birthdays.
 Customers can then use the credits to freely redeem your products, merchandise, and other freebies.